seecr/autotest/README.rst

           assert a = 43
       function_b()            # NameError: name 'a' is not defined

 In order to be able to embed tests in class definitions, the binder hook extends the binding of freevars in test functions to include those of the enclosing class.
+Sorry for the magic.

 This hook is enabled by default, but only performs binding when the option ``bind=True`` is present.